-In a perfect world every driver would be insured, and you would collect compensation for your injuries directly from the insurance company.
-If they do not have auto insurance you can take them to court personally in order to collect for expenses incurred such as: medical bills, damages, and pain and suffering.
-It is rarely a pleasant experience when suing a friend of family member, but someone will need to pay for your injuries.
+In a perfect world, every driver would be insured, and you would collect compensation for your injuries directly from the insurance company.
+If they do not have auto insurance you can take them to court personally in order to collect for expenses incurred such as medical bills, damages, and pain and suffering.
+It is rarely a pleasant experience when suing a friend or a family member, but someone will need to pay for your injuries.

 Even if your friend or family member was found to be at fault for the accident, you should still be adequately compensated as a passenger in an accident.
 One possible setback is if they had purchased an insurance policy that has a “family member exclusion” written directly into the policy.
 This may limit the amount that you are able to recover for your claim.

-Contact a Motorcycle Accident Lawyer for a Free Consultation
+Contact a Motorcycle Injury Lawyer for a Free Consultation

-If you were involved in motorcycle accident as either the driver or passenger, even if you were at fault or not, give the legal team at Hutzler Law a call immediately.
-We will spend 30-60 minutes during a free consultation to go over your case from top to bottom and come up with the best case scenario in getting you the maximum compensation for your injuries.
-Call Hutzler Law today at 602-730-4530 and we can immediately assist you.
+If you were involved in a motorcycle accident as either the driver or passenger, even if you were at fault or not, give the legal team at Hutzler Law a call immediately.
+We will spend 30-60 minutes during a free consultation to go over your case from top to bottom and come up with the best-case scenario in getting you the maximum compensation for your injuries.
+Call Hutzler Law today at 602-345-1981 and we can immediately assist you.